Automatic Machine Learning

 Each of these methods have their own advantages and disadvantages as well as a different spaces to compete with.
 Azure Automatic ML and auto-sklearn are built on the same idea, work for regression and classification tasks, are less computing intensive, and hence more cheaper to implement.
 They don’t need to see the entire data set (as long as the constructed model is generated somewhere) which makes them appropriate if you care about privacy.
 However, they heavily rely on the set of data sets they already seen.
 They cannot try anything new besides the ML pipelines that were considered ahead of time.
 I personally would doubt to call these method meta-learning.

 On the other hand, Google AutoML and AutoKeras uses the same approach by trying to learn a way to construct models from scratch.
 It is a more ambitious statement which is the reason why it is also more limited in the action space (CNN, RNN, LSTM).
 However, their reinforcement learning approach makes them able to explore new ways to construct models (Google claims their method found a model that was 1.05x better than one they already had).
 This sound more like meta-learning.
-However, RL methods consume a lot of computing power which is the reason why they charge you $20 USD the hour.
+However, RL methods consume a lot of computing power and time.
 AutoKeras performance optimizations are really attractive as an exchange for accuracy in this settings (plus it is open source, which is good again if you care about privacy).